TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Combined results and discussion

 In the following, we combine our results from the previous sections in order to investigate the reach and interplay of collider and $\onbb$-decay experiments and the implications of a possible discovery for the generation of the baryon asymmetry.\\

-In Fig.~\ref{fig:LG_allowed_forbidden}, we illustrated the parameter space (red) that was found to lead to a baryon asymmetry smaller than the observed one because of to a too strong washout due to the new TeV-scale interactions.
-Fixing the masses of the new particles $F$ and $S$ around the TeV scale, we can read off the couplings $g_L$ and $g_Q$ for which we would expect a strong washout that would prevent a large enough baryon asymmetry.
-Hence, a discovery of a process within this parameter space would preclude the viability of the standard thermal leptogenesis scenario.\\
+In Fig.~\ref{fig:LG_allowed_forbidden}, we illustrated the parameter space (red) that was found to lead to a baryon asymmetry smaller than the observed one because of a washout too strong due to the new TeV-scale interactions.
+Fixing the masses of the new particles $F$ and $S$ around the TeV scale, we can read off the couplings $g_L$ and $g_Q$, for which we would expect a strong washout that would prevent a large enough baryon asymmetry.
+Hence, a discovery of a process within this parameter space would preclude the viability of the standard thermal leptogenesis scenario.
+Notice that our findings are constrained by the assumption of the new particle $F$ to be in equilibrium.
+In that sense, the boundaries in the parameter space shown in Fig. \ref{fig:LG_allowed_forbidden} are subject to uncertainty from the calculations involving the abundance of $F$.\\

 As depicted in Fig.~\ref{fig:onbb_diagram}, the new interactions in the Lagrangian, Eq.~\eqref{eq:ModelO2}, can lead to $\onbb$-decay.
 We show in green in Fig.~\ref{fig:scan_exclusion}, the region currently excluded region by KamLAND-Zen (green dotted line), but also the future reach of tonne-scale experiments (green dashed line).
 With this region lying in the red area, we can conclude that an observation of $\onbb$-decay realized by a dim-9 operator with new physics at the TeV scale would rule out the standard leptogenesis paradigm.
 As demonstrated in Fig.~\ref{fig:LG_allowed_forbidden} (right), this conclusion remains valid even for the most optimistic choice of maximal CP asymmetry.\\